boxuk/boxuk-routing/README.markdown

 ## The Rewriter

-The rewriting object needs to be created and provided for the filter demonstrated above, but you can use this alone if you would just like to rewrite URLs (when redirecting the user for example).
+Internally, the output filter uses a rewriting object to transform raw URLs into clean urls.
+We can fetch this from the helper or instantiate it ourselves to use it alone.
+This will be handy if you would just like to rewrite URLs individually (when redirecting the user for example).

 ## Unit Tests

 The library is fully unit tested.
-To run these tests just use phpunit...
+To run these tests just use ping or phpunit...

 <pre>
 phing test